Volunteers are not paid — not because they are worthless, but because they are priceless.

 2. See what types of volunteer roles are available

-3. Sign up to our Skilled Volunteering Weekly Alert newsletter.
+3. Interested in a Skilled Volunteer role?
+Sign up to our Skilled Volunteering Weekly Alert newsletter.

-You can sign up to our weekly Skilled Volunteering newsletter which showcases a sample of volunteer roles available.
+This newsletter showcases a sample of volunteer roles available.
 Sign up here

-4. Complete a Volunteer Registration Form or submit an Expression of Interest through the volunteering Portal
+5. Complete a Volunteer Registration Form or submit an Expression of Interest through the volunteering Portal online

-Once your application has been received and processed, the VRS team will send you an email confirming your registration.
-Please call the VRS team to make a date and time to interview you.
-Your interview can be done over the phone with the VRS interviewers or face-to-face at our office in The Rocks, Sydney.
+When your online application has been received the VRS team will contact you to schedule an interview.
+We can do this over the phone or face-to-face at our office in The Rocks.

-We provide you with the details of the organisation offering the position or positions, days and times you would be required to work and the location of the role.
-We also send the organisation confirmation that you have been referred to them.
+We will provide you with the details of the organisation offering the position.
+We also send the organisation confirmation that you have been interviewed and referred to them.

 7. Contact the not-for-profit organisation

-When we refer you to an organisation we give you their contact details and send them yours.
-You must contact the organisation yourself to discuss the volunteer role.
-Please contact the organisation as soon as possible to express your interest in the position and to arrange a suitable time for your telephone or face-to-face interview with the organisation.
+When we refer you to an organisation we will give you their contact details and send them yours.
+You must then contact the organisation yourself to discuss the volunteer role.

 Do you still have a question about volunteering?
-View our FAQs
+View our Volunteer Q&A page